I Read With His Lens, Saw With My Eyes, Exploring: 1.2

 husband, on the other hand, is a choosy traveler, preferring selected

 experiences over spontaneous stops.
-I Believe he had become a choosy traveler because of his vast number of trips he had during his colleague days.
+I Believe he had become a choosy traveler because of the vast number of trips he had during his colleague days.
 But whether it was temple visits, carefully

 chosen destinations, or unexpected travels, I found joy in every journey.